-The Company is party to a sublease agreement with Tontine Associates for corporate office space in Greenwich, Connecticut.
+The Company is a party to a sublease agreement with Tontine Associates, for corporate office space in Greenwich, Connecticut.
 In December 2022, the Company entered into an amendment of the sublease agreement, which was set to terminate on February 28, 2023, to extend the term of the agreement through August 31, 2024 and to increase the monthly payments from approximately \$8 to approximately \$9 effective March 1, 2023.
+On August 1, 2024, the Company entered into an amendment of the sublease agreement to extend the term of the agreement through September 30, 2025, effective September 1, 2024.
 Payments by the Company are at a rate consistent with that paid by Tontine Associates to its landlord.